 A pre-paid funeral plan is often another good item to purchase during the spend down process.
 However, the rules regarding funerals differ so you should only deal with a funeral home knowledgeable in this type of planning.

 These are, of course, not the only appropriate items for a spend-down.
 There are other expenses, which would also qualify.
 The main thing to keep in mind is that whatever goods or services are purchased must be done at fair market value.
 In other words, giving the money away or paying outrageous amounts for less than the real value of the services can cause Medicaid disqualification.

 Also, don’t let anyone tell you that anything spent must be done solely for the benefit of the nursing home spouse.
 On the contrary, virtually anything that benefits the community spouse will also benefit the nursing home spouse and therefore may be an appropriate spend down item.

-Finally, keep in mind that while some of the spend-down strategies will not work as well for a single person qualifying for Medicaid, there are other strategies that can work equally well, no matter whether you are dealing with a single person or a married couple.
+Finally, keep in mind that while some of the spend-down strategies will not work as well for a single person when qualifying for Medicaid, still there are other strategies that can work very well when you are dealing with a single person.
 Consult an experienced Medicaid planning attorney for guidance.
-Contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at email@example.com.
+Contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at firstname.lastname@example.org.

 Can I give my assets away in order to qualify for Medicaid?

 Generally no. We frequently counsel clients who are under the impression that they are allowed to give away $14,000 as a gift based upon the federal gift tax rules.
 Federal gift and estate tax rules allow gifting of up to $14,000 per person per year without any gift tax consequence.
 However those gifts will result in a period of ineligibility for someone applying for Medicaid benefits.
 That does not mean gifting can’t be done.
 You just need to learn the rules.

 Can I gift certain amounts of money to my family and still be eligible for Medicaid?